Newport News, Virginia: Cityscape

 West of the traditional downtown area, another early portion of the city was developed as Huntington Heights.
 In modern times been called the North End.
 Developed primarily between 1900 and 1935, North End features a wealth of architectural styles and eclectic vernacular building designs.
 Extending along west to the James River Bridge approaches, it includes scenic views of the river.
 A well-preserved community, the North End is an historic district listed on the National Register of Historic Places and the Virginia Landmarks Register.

-The 1958 merger by mutual agreement with the City of Warwick removed the political boundary, which was adjacent to Mercury Boulevard.
-This major north–south roadway carries U.S. Route 258 between the James River Bridge and the Coliseum-Central area of adjacent Hampton.
-At the time, the county was mostly rural, although along Warwick Boulevard north of the Mercury Boulevard, Hilton Village was developed during World War I as a planned community.
-Beyond this point to the west, much of the city takes on a suburban nature.
-Many neighborhoods have been developed, some around a number of former small towns.
-Miles of waterfront along the James River, and tributaries such as Deep Creek and Lucas Creek, are occupied by higher-end single family homes.
-In many sections, wooded land and farms gave way to subdivisions.
-Even at the northwestern reaches, furthest from the traditional downtown area, some residential development has occurred.
-Much land has been set aside for natural protection, with recreational and historical considerations.
-Along with some newer residential areas, major features of the northwestern end include the reservoirs of the Newport News Water System (which include much of the Warwick River), the expansive Newport News Park, a number of public schools, and the military installations of Fort Eustis and a small portion of the Naval Weapons Station Yorktown.

 At the extreme northwestern edge adjacent to Skiffe's Creek and the border with James City County is the Lee Hall community, which retains historical features including the former Chesapeake and Ohio Railway station which served tens of thousands of soldiers based at what became nearby Fort Eustis during World War I and World War II.
 The larger-than-normal rural two-story frame depot is highly valued by rail fans and rail preservationists.